jonsimonsen/Ramsetti/README.md

 -Fixed a bug that caused the window to scroll when rotating pieces by using keydown for the eventlistener and preventDefault.
 -Startbutton text changes based on game state.
 -Made a class for tetriminoes.
 TODO: See if more of the functions can be methods of the class.
+-Solved timing issue and seemingly the overlap bug by reordering function calls in the rest function.